 Locally, I teach kids how to read and write.
 Below is a photo of a small portion of my bookshelves and a photo of me.
 Following those is a description of my services and experience.

-Are you concerned that your child is “behind” in reading ability, or has a teacher told you this?
+Are you concerned that your child is “behind” in reading ability?
 Have you noticed any of the following about your child:

 - Expresses doubt about ability to read (“I’m too slow” or “I must be stupid”)